-The master of divinity (MDiv) is a professional degree for persons preparing for service in the parish or for other forms of ministry.
-The program fosters students' understanding of church and ministry in the contemporary world, and students' ability to work meaningfully and creatively in a vocation of religious leadership.
+The Master of Divinity is a professional degree for persons preparing for service in ministry and church leadership, social services, a variety of chaplaincy settings, or other forms of ministry.

-The program increases students' knowledge and strengthens their ability to integrate their understanding of the various disciplines of theology and ministry with their experience of the church and the world.
-Students completing a Master of Divinity degree at Candler will be able to:
+The program fosters students' understanding of church and ministry in the contemporary world and students' ability to work meaningfully and creatively in a vocation of religious leadership.
+It increases students' knowledge and strengthens their ability to integrate their understanding of the various disciplines of theology and ministry with their experience of God, the church, and the world.
+Students completing the Master of Divinity degree at Candler will be able to: